-The course gives the students an introduction to central business law topics and an overview of legal frameworks in business and industry.
-The students get an overview of the most important legal regulations for a business to be able to operate in a market, as well as an introduction to how the rules should be interpreted.
+The course provides students with an introduction to key business law topics and an overview of the legal framework in business.
+Students are given an overview of the most important legal regulations for a business to operate in a market, as well as an introduction to how the rules are to be interpreted.

 The course emphasizes that the students should be able to use legal competence on practical issues that they can face in working life.
 Companies with good knowledge of business law will therefore have a great competitive advantage.